 1 pint assorted berries, sweetened to taste with sugar

-Preheat oven to 350 degrees F. Rub bottom and sides of baking dish with butter.
+Preheat oven to 350 degrees F. Rub bottom and sides of an 8 inch square baking dish with butter.

 Stir together Nilla Wafer crumbs and melted butter.
 Press this mixture into bottom and slightly up sides of the greased dish.